switch-ch/ceph-sitter/README.md

 Scripts to help babysitting a flaky Ceph cluster

-- check-osds.pl - generate concise report about down OSDs
+- `check-osds.pl` - generate concise report about down OSDs
-- check-osds-loop.sh - run check-osds.pl in a loop
+- `check-osds-loop.sh` - run check-osds.pl in a loop
   - optionally saves reports and and exports them to Web server

 The `check-osds` script collects information about non-up OSDs and hosts in the cluster.
 Some information comes from global Ceph cluster state, i.e. ceph osd tree.
-Some information is collected on the OSD hosts, in particular possible processes related to those non-up OSDs, as well as configuration information found in /etc/ceph/ceph.conf.
+Some information is collected on the OSD hosts, in particular possible processes related to those non-up OSDs, as well as configuration information found in `/etc/ceph/ceph.conf`.

 This information is condensed into a compact report intended to be helpful for diagnosis and recovery/mitigation.